Favourited 36 times

 At other times we like to do activities together with our children and so it could be helpful if someone is willing to take over the household chores, cooking, washing-up, washing clothes or whatever needs doing from day to day.

 Every person is different and there is no fixed schedule: we would like to spend a few days just getting to know you before we can decide together how we can "collaborate".

-We try to give them as much fredom as possible in their games in order to let them learn from their own mistakes, and take responsability for themselves and each other, so we allow them a certain freedom to roam freely in the immediate neighbourhood.
+We try to give the children as much freedom as possible in their games in order to let them learn from their own mistakes, and take responsability for themselves and each other, so we allow them a certain freedom to roam freely in the immediate neighbourhood.

 Concerning this, we do have some rules, about food and children entertainment on a screen.
 We see the surrounding families with children following a very different approach regarding, on the one side, 'screen-devices' such as TV, smartphone and tablet, and on the other side processed food containing excessive sugar or salt.
 We struggle not only to communicate to our neighbours the long-term health risks of daily junk food consumption, but also to avoid that other adults in the neighbourhood offer sweets at every occasion to our children passing by.
 Instructing our children to refuse them seems at the moment still too unrealistic.
 The same with TV etc: our neighbours seem to use TV to keep their children quiet, especially after binging on sugar!
 We see a connection between TV and sugar-consumption, when what children really need is someone to tell them stories, they crave for stories, they love them, no matter if from a book, or from fantasy, or from real experience.
 We enjoy to be the story-tellers, but we can't do it all the time (in the past the role of tv was overtaken by an old member of the family, usually a grandparent).
 So the general rule is: as much story-telling and good food as possible to compensate for habits which should rather keep being exceptions!